gingerbeardman/gingerbeardman.github.io/_posts/2021-04-25-mixing-external-tools-across-deneba-software.md

 The result was quite amazing, as shown in the table below, with artWORKS total tools increasing from 59 to 94—that's 35 additional tools!
 This is not counting a handful of tools that install but do not present themselves in the user interface.
 I'll need to investigate those further at a later date.

 So after all this I now have an install of artWORKS (let's call it artWORKS+) that includes additional tools from both UltraPaint and Canvas 3.0 and I had a ton of fun figuring all this out.
+Only 30 years late!

 # External Tools